pktcodes/pagination-react-project/README.md

 ---

-*Note: I have developed this project ~ [18] on part of React and Projects Course thought by John Smilga.*
+*Note: I have developed this project ~ [18] as part of React and Projects Course taught by John Smilga..*